6 key Medicare questions

 How you enroll (an online form, a paper application, over the phone) depends on whether you go through a health insurance company, an agent, or a health insurance marketplace website.

-If you are 65 or older, you have a so-called guaranteed issue right within 63 days of when you lose or end certain kinds of health coverage.
+When you first turn 65, there is a 6-month so-called "guaranteed issue" period that starts once you're enrolled in Part B. After this initial enrollment period, if you are age 65 or older, you have guaranteed issue periods within 63 days of when you lose or end certain kinds of health coverage.
 At this point, companies must sell you a Medigap policy at the best available rate, regardless of your health status.
 They cannot deny you coverage.
 You can purchase a Medigap plan through a health insurance company, an agent, or a health insurance marketplace when you are first eligible for Medicare or during the Medicare Open Enrollment Period.
 Some insurance companies may allow the purchase of a Medigap plan at different times of the year.

 If you're new to Medicare, you might consider enrolling in a prescription drug plan during the Initial 7-month Enrollment Period that begins 3 months before the month you turn 65, depending on your coverage needs.
 A person enrolled in a Medicare drug plan may owe a late enrollment penalty if they go without Part D or other creditable prescription drug coverage for any continuous period of 63 days or more after the end of their Initial Enrollment Period for Part D coverage.
 After you enroll, you can always change to a different prescription drug plan during the annual Open Enrollment Period from October 15 to December 7.